berkanyiildirim/postgres-pagila-vm/README.md

 ### What does it do?

-It creates a virtual server running Ubuntu 14.04 with the latest version of PostgreSQL (*as of writing 9.4*) installed.
-It also edits the PostgreSQL configuration files to allow network access and creates a database user/database for your application to use.
+It creates a virtual server running Centos7 with the latest version of PostgreSQL (*as of writing 12*) installed.
+It setup Pagila database and edits the PostgreSQL configuration files to allow network access and creates a database user/database for your application to use.

 Once it has started up it will print out how to access the database on the virtual machine.
 It will look something like this: